gernat/btools/.github/README.md

 # Overview

-bTools is a set of programs for identifying and tracking insects in image sequences with the help of a tiny matrix barcode, and for detecting movement as well as mouth-to-mouth exchange of liquid food among honey bees.
+bTools is a set of programs for identifying and tracking insects in images or videos with the help of a tiny matrix barcode, called bCode.
+It also contains software for detecting movement and, for honey bees, flight activity and the mouth-to-mouth exchange of liquid (trophallaxis).

 # Getting started